partiql/partiql-lang-kotlin/.github/PULL_REQUEST_TEMPLATE.md

 errors for users that are using our public APIs or the entities that have `public` visibility in our code-base.
 ```

-*Does your PR introduces a new external dependency? (y/n), if yes, please explain the reason.
+*Does your PR introduce a new external dependency? (y/n), if yes, please explain the reason.
 In addition, please
 also mention any other alternatives you've considered and the reason they've been discarded?:*

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.